netdata/netdata/packaging/installer/methods/kubernetes.md

   ```

   :::note
-  If you plan to Claim the node to Netdata Cloud, you can find the command with the right parameters by clicking the "Add Nodes" button in your Space's "Nodes" view.
+  If you plan to Connect the node to Netdata Cloud, you can find the command with the right parameters by clicking the "Add Nodes" button in your Space's "Nodes" view.
   :::

   For more installation options, please read our [Netdata Helm chart for Kubernetes](https://github.com/netdata/helmchart/blob/master/charts/netdata/README.md) reference.